Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Related work

 \subsection{Spatial Structures for Neural Scene Representations}

-Various spatial structures have been explored in previous NeRF-based representations, including dense voxels~\cite{liu2020neural,sun2022direct}, sparse 3D voxel grids~\cite{yu2021plenoctrees,fridovich2022plenoxels}, point clouds \cite{xu2022point}, multiple compact low-rank tensor components \cite{chen2022tensorf,fridovich2023k,cao2023hexplane}, and multi-resolution hash tables~\cite{muller2022instant}.
+Various spatial structures have been explored in previous NeRF-based representations, including dense voxel grids~\cite{liu2020neural,sun2022direct}, sparse voxel grids~\cite{yu2021plenoctrees,fridovich2022plenoxels}, point clouds \cite{xu2022point}, multiple compact low-rank tensor components \cite{chen2022tensorf,fridovich2023k,cao2023hexplane}, and multi-resolution hash tables~\cite{muller2022instant}.
 These structures primarily aim to enhance training or inference speed and optimize storage efficiency.
 Inspired by classical computer graphics techniques such as BVH~\cite{rubin19803} and SVO~\cite{laine2010efficient} which are designed to model the scene in a sparse hierarchical structure for ray tracing acceleration.
 NSVF~\cite{liu2020neural} efficiently skipping the empty voxels leveraging the neural implicit fields structured in sparse octree grids.
 PlenOctree~\cite{yu2021plenoctrees} stores the appearance and density values in every leaf to enable highly efficient rendering.
 DOT \cite{bai2023dynamic} improves the fixed octree design in Plenoctree with hierarchical feature fusion.
 ACORN~\cite{martel2021acorn} introduces a multi-scale hybrid implicit–explicit network architecture based on octree optimization.

-While vanilla 3D-GS imposes no restrictions on the spatial distribution of all 3D Gaussians, allowing the modeling of scenes with a set of initial sparse point clouds, Scaffold-GS \cite{lu2023scaffold} introduces a hierarchical structure, facilitating more accurate and efficient scene reconstruction.
-In this work, we introduce a sparse octree structure to 3D Gaussians, which demonstrates improved capabilities such as real-time rendering stability irrespective of trajectory changes.
+While vanilla 3D-GS~\cite{kerbl20233d} imposes no restrictions on the spatial distribution of all 3D Gaussians, allowing the modeling of scenes with a set of initial sparse point clouds, Scaffold-GS \cite{lu2023scaffold} introduces a hierarchical structure, facilitating more accurate and efficient scene reconstruction.
+In this work, we introduce a sparse octree structure to Gaussian primitives, which demonstrates improved capabilities such as real-time rendering stability irrespective of trajectory changes.